lbl-srg/obc/specification/source/codeGeneration.rst

 CDL library (:numref:`sec_ele_bui_blo`) can be used to compose sequences that conform to the CDL language specification described in :numref:`sec_cdl`.
 For verification tests, any Modelica block can be used.
-Next, to export the Modelica model, a Modelica tool such as OpenModelica, JModelica, OPTIMICA or Dymola can be used.
+Next, to export the Modelica model, a Modelica tool such as OpenModelica, Impact, OPTIMICA or Dymola can be used.
 For example, with OPTIMICA a control sequence can be exported using the Python commands